SESchmedes/sarscov2-florida/README.md

 # SARS-CoV-2 in Florida, USA
-Community Nextstrain builds for SARS-CoV-2 in Florida
+Community Nextstrain builds for SARS-CoV-2 in Florida, USA